 Chiropractic care is covered by most insurance plans, Overland says, but is severely limited.
 Overland says insurance companies often put caps on visits to chiropractors instead of caps on specific treatments, something they don't do for any other profession in medicine.

-WELCH, WV - MAY 19: Downtown Welch sits under the mountains in rural West Virginia on May 19, 2017 in Welch, West Virginia.
-West Virginia, a state where President Donald Trump won in a landslide by defeating Hillary Clinton 67.9 percent to 26.2 percent, is also one of the nations poorest states where nearly one in five West Virginians struggled to afford basic necessities in 2015.
+WELCH, WV - MAY 19: Downtown Welch sits under the mountains in rural West Virginia on May 19, 2017, in Welch, West Virginia.
+West Virginia, a state where President Donald Trump won in a landslide by defeating Hillary Clinton 67.9 percent to 26.2 percent, is also one of the nation's poorest states where nearly one in five West Virginians struggled to afford basic necessities in 2015.
 The state was historically dependent on coal mining and manufacturing.
-While mine employment is up slightly since the election, the state has continued to see a surge in male unemployment and an epidemic of opioid use among its population.
+While my employment is up slightly since the election, the state has continued to see a surge in male unemployment and an epidemic of opioid use among its population.
 (Photo by Spencer Platt/Getty Images)

 Study: No Simple Solution to Opioid Crisis

 Overland says this poses a huge barrier for lower-income patients, which could drive them to use drug therapies instead.
 The opioid crisis has hit low-income areas of the country, such as Appalachia, the hardest.

 "There's been so much interest in non-pharmacological therapies, and yet patients have trouble accessing them because the coverage and the access to coverage and the reimbursement are simply not equivalent to the drug approaches to the pain control," Overland says.

 In September, 37 state attorneys general wrote a letter urging insurance companies to provide better coverage for non-pharmacological and non-opioid pain management therapies, citing the ubiquity of opioid prescriptions and the devastating consequences of the epidemic.